 Get the Gravity newsletter for FAQs, tools, and camaraderie.

 As Friedman, and now I, will pose, “What does it mean to say that business has responsibilities?
 What does that imply and for whom?”

 Friedman suggests that only people – humans – can have responsibilities and that a corporation cannot have responsibilities, even in the vaguest sense, because they are “fictional”.
 He believes the individuals who need to be responsible are corporate executives.
 However, their direct responsibility is to the shareholders, not society; that corporate executives need to “conduct the business in accordance with their [the shareholders] desires, which generally will be to make as much money as possible…”

 While there are a few points Friedman makes that I do agree with, overall his argument is what Jack Welch has called, “the dumbest idea in the world”.

 As an aside, the way Friedman thinks about the responsibility of business isn’t the only thing outdated.
 Although this was written in the 1970s, let’s all agree to change the language of an executive to “he or she or they”, not just “he”.
-You can read more about that from our women in leadership here.
+Read more about that from our women in leadership series.